negative harmony

 Similar to melodies, chords undergo reflection of each component note.
 An A Major chord (A-C#-E), for instance, transitions to an A Minor chord (A-C-E) under negative harmony, revealing how each note inversely aligns to form a new chord.

-Here is a reference guide that can be used for any key’s melodic or harmonic construction:
+Here is a couple of reference guides that can be used for any key’s melodic or harmonic construction:

 While pitches undergo inversion, the rhythm and overall direction of the melody, whether ascending or descending, generally remain intact.
 However, some adjustments might be necessary to preserve the musicality of the piece, ensuring the inverted version flows as naturally as the original.